young again - helping you feel younger

 Dr. Perricone is a Gasbag -Roger Mason

 For those of you who watch public access TV you may have seen Dr. Nicholas Perricone pontificating about healthy diet.
 It is amazing someone who knows so little about health can be so financially successful.
 Surely you heard of his best selling book The Wrinkle Cure.
 What a crock!
 Little of what he says or writes makes any sense.
 He keeps babbling about how unhealthy "no-fat diets" are.
 What no-fat diets?
 Who has ever heard of a “no-fat” diet?
 He promotes the myth that olive oil is somehow "good" for you. so you can eat all you want.
-He actually suggests eating more "good fats" so we'll be slimmer and burn off fat better!
-I didn't make that up folks.
-His logic is something to behold isn't it?
+He actually suggests eating more "good fats", so we’ll be slimmer and burn off fat better!
+He really said that!
+Fat makes you fat, not food per se.
+His logic is something to behold, isn't it?
 Steamed brown rice has about 8% fat calories, and plain boiled oatmeal made with water has about 14%.
-Instead of advising people to eat a 1,000 mg of flax oil daily to get the omega-3 fatty acids they need he wants you to eat a lot of salmon.
+Instead of advising people to take flax oil daily to get the omega-3 fatty acids they need, he wants you to eat a lot of salmon.
 Really good advice there Nick.
-We'll just have a half pound slab of salmon every day.
+We’ll just have a half pound slab of salmon every day, instead of a capsule of flax oil.

 He just loves that glycemic index, and never once recommends whole grains.
-Please read the articles on the glycemic index in the library to see how silly it is.
+Please read the articles on the glycemic index (Glycemic Index is Goofy) in the library to see how silly it is.
 Whole grains are literally the staff of life, but he doesn't eat any.
 Instead he wants you to eat huge amounts of protein- i.e. poultry, meat, and egg whites.
 Just ignore the fact that eggs and poultry are two of the most prominent allergenic foods known.
-He says men need 80 grams of protein a day and women need about 60.
+He says men need 80 grams of protein a day, and women need about 60.
 This is simply wrong.
 He feels many Americans are somehow "protein deficient"!
 Folks, Americans eat twice the calories they need and TWICE the protein they need.
 This is a major reason we suffer from so many horrible diseases.
+We eat twice the protein we need, and get high rates of kidney disease and other problems from protein overload.
+Yet, he wants us to eat even more, and says we’re “protein deficient.”.
+What a gasbag.

 The healthiest diet in the world is based on the Asian diet, yet he promotes the Mediterranean diet (he's Italian).
 Just put lots of olive oil on your food, and eat five times a day.
 Seriously, he actually says this.
+We should only eat two modest meals a day, but he wants us to eat five.
 He criticizes people who only eat one or two meals a day, and tells them to eat five instead.
-Seems Nick doesn't realize Americans already eat twice what they need, and calorie restriction is THE most effective way to extend lifespan.
+Seems Nick just doesn't realize Americans already eat twice what they need, and calorie restriction is THE most effective way to extend lifespan.
+The less you eat the longer you live and the healthier you are.

 He promotes that drink-as-much-water-as-you-can myth as well.
 Drink lots of water even when you're not thirsty.
 Now, what kind of sense does that make?
 Your body has a true sense of thirst (unlike hunger).
-When you need water you darn well know it.
+When you need water, you darn well know it.
 Drink only when thirsty is the obvious thing to do.
 Don't drink unless you're thirsty- listen to your body wisdom.
 Drinking all that water strains your kidneys.
+Drinking water when you’re not thirsty is plain stupid.

 Now we come to his lipoic acid face cream for $70.
 You need less than 50 cents worth of lipoic acid to make a proper 4% cream, yet he wants to gouge people for $70.
 On top of that, he refuses to state the amount of lipoic acid in the cream!
 Go to his website and e-mail the company and ask them.
-They'll refuse to tell you how much.
-They won't tell you.
+They’ll refuse to tell you how much.
+They won’t tell you.
 For seventy bucks you don't even know how much is in there!
 Legally he can put one milligram in there.
-We stopped selling lipoic acid cream as it just isn't effective and many people find it irritating to their faces.
+We don't sell lipoic acid cream as it just isn’t effective, and many people find it irritating.
+He’s selling a two dollar cream for $70.
+What a gasbag!

 Click here to return to the article library.